NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.7.md

     documents that the security patch would introduce additional vulnerabilities or instabilities that outweigh the benefits of applying the security patch.

+For NAVER Cloud Trust Services, the vulnerability response timeline is determined by the Common Vulnerability Scoring System (CVSS) score assigned to each vulnerability as follows:
+- 9.0 ~ 10.0 : immediate
+- 7.0 ~ 8.9 : 30 days
+- 4.0 ~ 6.9 : 90 days
+- 0.1 ~ 3.9 : 180 days
+Exceptions are assessed for risk and documented.

 For NAVER Cloud Trust Services, the vulnerability response timeframe SHALL be established based on a documented risk assessment in accordance with CABF Network and Certificate System Security Requirements v2.0.5.
 The assessment SHOULD take into account the CVSS score, criticality of assets, and potential impact.
 Identified vulnerabilities are remediated in a timely manner appropriate to their severity, with urgent cases addressed immediately.
 Exceptions may be documented and justified through a risk-based process.